 How can I improve my language skills?

 All students traveling abroad via Erasmus+ must take an online language test before going abroad, if they are going to a country where the working language is either English, German, French, Dutch, Spanish or Italian.
 You will be assigned a compulsory online language course by UCL if your test score is lower than the required level (B2), but if your test score is higher than, or equivalent to, level B2, you will personally have to put in a request to take a language course.
-You can learn more about the different language levels and what they mean here.
+Learn more about the different language levels and what they mean.
 The course will be conducted during your stay abroad in a virtual classroom with 1-6 other participants.

 In addition, you can improve your foreign language skills before departure by taking an online course, or you can attend language courses at Danish night schools for adults (the AOF and FOF).